-With cowhide, function and fashion go hand in hand and is mostly purchased by males as opposed to females.
-Then again it may be a personal preference rather than a gender specific one, which again is a matter of opinion.
+With cowhide, function and fashion go hand in hand and are mostly purchased by males as opposed to females.
+Then again it may be a personal preference rather than a gender-specific one, which again is a matter of opinion.

 Aside from the obvious factor of warmth, cowhides can be found in different qualities, starting from the best that is very often used in its most natural state and color, surface hair optional, to the not so high quality which is often used where dyeing and treatments are carried out to resemble other skins, such as tiger or zebra.

-As far as thickness goes, cowhide has different weights and thickness but on the whole it is stronger and more durable, which is an added advantage to its good looks.
+As far as thickness goes, cowhide has different weights and thicknesses but on the whole, it is stronger and more durable, which is an added advantage to its good looks.

-Sheepskin leather is greatly preferred by people as it is soft, smooth and very light weight.
-It is also greatly desirable as it is stretchable and it adjusts to the shape of body with use.
+Sheepskin leather is greatly preferred by people as it is soft, smooth, and very lightweight.
+It is also greatly desirable as it is stretchable and it adjusts to the shape of the body with use.

-Aside from being used for women leather jackets, hats, gloves and boots, the fleece of sheep has excellent insulation properties and is resistant to flames and static electricity.
+Aside from being used for women’s leather jackets, hats, gloves and boots, the fleece of sheep has excellent insulation properties and is resistant to flames and static electricity.

 One downside with sheepskin is that it is prone to damage if it gets in contact with sharp objects due to its softness; also its finishing deteriorates with time.